 The available data indicate that public funding of consumer NGOs has on average remained stable over the years, but clear differences between Member States can be noted.
 Funding remains high in Luxembourg, the United Kingdom and Germany as well as in Norway.
-In Bulgaria, Slovakia, Latvia and Croatia funding is below €10 per 1000 in habitants, and in Greece, the Netherlands, Slovenia and the Czech Republic consumer organisations do not receive any government funding.
+In Bulgaria, Slovakia, Latvia and Croatia funding is below €10 per 1000 inhabitants, and in Greece, the Netherlands and Slovenia consumer organisations do not receive any government funding.